Two students looking at a notebook outside on the UC Berkeley campus

 • Evidence of a clear criminal background

-• Clear drug test
+• Clear 10 Panel drug screen

 • Proof of health insurance

-• Proof of required immunizations through titers
+• Proof of required immunizations through titers & a physical with medical clearance to train

-• Basic Life Support certification (American Heart Association approved)
+• Basic Life Support Certification (American Heart Association approved)

 • Professional liability insurance